A 23-day transpacific journey

 Pet care

-We were so amazingly fortunate to find the perfect person to stay at our house and care for Tank and Lilly, our two dog children, while we were away.
-I subscribe to the TrustedHousesitters service, which matches house/pet sits with potential sitters in their membership base.
+We were so amazingly fortunate to find the perfect person to stay at our house and care for our Shih-Tzu Tank while we were away.
+I subscribe to the TrustedHousesitters service, which matches potential sitters with house/pet sits in its membership base.

 Our TrustedHousesitters Listing Cover Photo

-We submitted an invitation online at the TrustedHousesitters website that included information about our pets, home, requirements, and dates we needed assistance.
+We submitted an invitation online at the TrustedHousesitters website, including information about our pets, home, requirements, and the dates we needed assistance.
 I received multiple responses from people all over the world!
-Then began the selection and matching process.
+Then, the selection and matching process began.

-Since we would be traveling during our hurricane season, it was essential to find a person that lives within a few hours of our home in case of an evacuation.
-We found just the right person, Angi, who took just outstanding care of our pets and is now a forever friend.
+Since we would be traveling during hurricane season, it was essential to find a person who lives within a few hours of our home in case of an evacuation.
+We found just the right person, Angi, who took outstanding care of our pets and is now a forever friend.

 What could go wrong?